 Think you’ll be one of the lucky few left standing?
 Find out by taking your team to this fun, unexpected outing.
 Have the space to yourself by booking a private weekday event, available for groups of 6 to 80.

-Take a Swing at Topgolf
+A man taking a swing at Topgolf

 Seasoned golfers aren’t the only ones who love to visit Topgolf.
 With a laid-back vibe and full bar on-site, a visit here makes for one of the best corporate team building ideas in Denver.
 Visit their newest location in McGregor Square, featuring luxurious, virtual “swing suites.”
 Or for a more traditional golfing experience, head to one of their suburban venues in Centennial or Thornton.